Ken Paxton: Voting rights

 In 2017, the San Antonio Express-News criticized the state's voter identification law, which Paxton seeks to have reinstated after it was struck down by United States District Judge Nelva Gonzales Ramos of Corpus Christi, who found the measure to be a violation of the Voting Rights Act, and found that it was passed with the intent to discriminate against black and Hispanic voters.
 Paxton's office appealed the decision.
 Appeals continue in the case.
-By May 2017, the Office of the AG's "efforts to enact and enforce the strictest voter ID law in the nation were so plagued by delays, revisions, court interventions and inadequate education that the casting of ballots in the 2016 election was inevitably troubled."
+By May 2017, the Office of the AG's "efforts to enact and enforce the strictest voter ID law in the nation were so plagued by delays, revisions, court interventions and inadequate education that the casting of ballots in the 2016 election was inevitably troubled".

 Prioritizing voter-fraud prosecutions

-Of the voter fraud cases that his office chose to pursue, 72% were people of color.
-Paxton had also filed charges against Hervis Rogers, a Black man who was working two jobs.
-Rogers had received media coverage as a "national hero" for waiting six hours in a line at Houston's Texas Southern University in Harris County, Texas in order to vote in the March 2020 Democratic presidential primary election.
-A July 9, 2021 article in The Guardian said that Rogers was a symbol for Black Americans of "tenacity" in making his voice heard.
-Rogers had been convicted in 1995 for "burglary and intent to commit theft" and served nine years in prison.
-His 2004 parole expired in June 2020.
-In Texas it is illegal for a person to vote if they have been convicted of a felony until the completion of the sentence, probation and/or parole.
-Bail for Rogers was set at $100,000—an "extremely high bail amount"—which he could not afford.
-Hervis was not charged in Harris County, Texas, county. a majority-minority community.
-Instead he was charged in the adjacent Montgomery County, Texas, where only 4% of the population is Black, and was jailed until The Bail Project, a non-profit, posted his bail."
-If convicted he could be sentenced to 40 years in prison for the non-violent offense.
-It's not the first time that Paxton had indulged in "forum shopping."
+Of the voter fraud cases that Paxton's office chose to pursue, 72% were people of color.
+Among them was Hervis Rogers, a Black man working two jobs who had been waiting six hours in a line at Houston's Texas Southern University in Harris County, Texas, to vote in the March 2020 Democratic presidential primary election, and had been praised for his tenacity in exercising his right to vote.
+In Texas, it is a second-degree felony for a person on parole or probation to knowingly vote.
+Rogers had served a nine-year prison sentence for a burglary conviction in 1995; he was released on parole in 2004, and his parole ended in June 2020.
+In July 2021, Paxton ordered Rogers' arrest.
+Rogers said he was not aware that he had been ineligible to vote.
+Bail for Rogers was set at $100,000, which he could not afford.
+Hervis was not charged in Harris County (which is majority-minority), but rather was charged in the adjacent Montgomery County, where only 4% of the population is Black.
+The Bail Project, a non-profit, ultimately posted bail for Rogers, and he was defended in the case by the ACLU of Texas.
+The charges against Rogers were dismissed in 2022, after the Texas Court of Criminal Appeals ruled that Paxton had no authority to unilaterally charge Texans with election crimes.

+The Rogers case was not the first time that Paxton had indulged in "forum shopping".
 He tried to get a Harris County elections official indicted and tried for alleged interference with a poll watcher, attempting to obtain that indictment in Montgomery County.